Car key: History

+Very early automobiles had no doors, and thus no locking mechanism or keys whatsoever.
+By 1904, cars had doors, beginning with the Oldsmobile Model R, and by 1908, door keys were introduced on the Buick Model 10, but ignition was still done via cranking.
+In 1910, engine keys were introduced but only locked the car's electric circuitry.
+Car-starting was still done with cranking, or later on in the 1920s, by pressing a button.

-Automobiles had door keys earlier, but the first ignition keys that also operated the starter mechanism were introduced by Chrysler in 1949.
+The first ignition keys that also operated the starter mechanism were introduced by Chrysler in 1949.
 Popular Mechanics, in April 1949, wrote:

 In the 1950s, early versions of "flip keys" resembling jack knives were made by the Signa-Craft company out of New York with various period U.S. automaker's prototype "Dream Cars" like the Pontiac Strato-Streak and the Cadillac El Camino featured on them.

-Signa-Craft and other manufacturers like Curtis, Taylor Locks, and Mr. Key also produced keys for many 1950's-1970's makes and models known as "Crest Keys".
+Signa-Craft and other manufacturers like Curtis, Taylor Locks, and Mr. Key also produced keys for many 1950s-1970s makes and models known as "Crest Keys".
 These were automotive keys that featured an enameled rendition of the auto manufacturer's logo on the bow and were plated in 14k gold.
 During the early 1960s, these special keys became so popular that oil companies like Mobil, Texaco, and Union 76 began issuing their own logoed versions as promotional items for their customers.

 Meanwhile, companies like Briggs and Stratton, and Hurd, were making key blanks with automaker's logos on them.
 These became known as "Logo Blanks".
 These key blanks were the same as the original keys issued by the automaker, and allowed the owner to purchase duplicate keys identical to the original.